Cameroon: Thousands Fleeing from Increased Boko Haram Attacks

-In 2014 Open Doors assisted Christians displaced by Boko Haram violence in northern Cameroon, but the increased insecurity is expected to place them under even more pressure.
+In 2014 Open Doors assisted Christians displaced by an extremist group that is located primarily in Northern Nigeria violence in northern Cameroon, but the increased insecurity is expected to place them under even more pressure.

 The number of Internally Displaced Persons (IDPs) in northern Nigeria has hit the 1.5 million mark due to the ongoing insurgency.